scottnonnenberg/blog/pages/posts/2016-01-25-a-modest-async-proposal.md

 When discussing async in the world of Javascript, you find a lot of zealots.
 Promises fix [callback hell](http://callbackhell.com/)!
 Promises are a crutch for those who can’t hack it with callbacks!
 [I try take a more balanced perspective](https://blog.scottnonnenberg.com/the-trouble-with-promises/): Both of them have their place, and a lot of people are confused about it all.

-One key point of confusion really frustrates me: the solution to ‘callback hell’ is not promises.
+One key point of confusion really frustrates me.
+The solution to ‘callback hell’ is not promises.
 It’s refactoring.

 <div class='fold'></div>